 U.S. crude supplies fell less than expected in the latest week, and data released on Friday showed U.S. energy companies this week added the most oil rigs since May.

 Drillers added 10 oil rigs in the week to Aug.
-10, bringing the total count to 869, the most since March 2015, General Electric Co`s
+10, bringing the total to 869, the most since March 2015, General Electric Co`s

 Escalating trade disputes have dimmed the outlook for economic growth and boosted the dollar, making oil more expensive for consumers using other currencies.